nejohnston/boomtown/README.md

 ## Installation

-Download the repo, then run:
+After downloading the repository, go to the root of the file and run:

 ```
 cd client && npm install